Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 In cards.py, the sell_card_by_name endpoint allows selling cards that are currently in decks.
 This could lead to invalid decks where users have decks containing cards they no longer own.
 The endpoint should either prevent selling cards that are in decks or remove the cards from decks when sold.

-In display.py, there's no validation to prevent displaying the same card multiple times.
-A user could add the same card to their display multiple times.
-This doesn't make sense from a user interface perspective.
-The endpoint should check if a card is already being displayed before adding it again.